Bille374/terraform/README.md

 # TERRAFORM
-  purpuse use for automate the management of cloud infrastructure
+  purpose use for automate the management of cloud infrastructure

 # Exercise
 1. write providers.tf file